lubomirkamensky/lubolab/content/post/building-sensor-network-bc.md

 ```

 ###### GIT
-Essential part of any development environment is the version control system and [GIT](https://git-scm.com/) is the best one.
+The essential part of any development environment is the version control system and I am positive [GIT](https://git-scm.com/) is the best one.
 Together with [GitHub](http://github.com) repository it helps you in infinite ways to improve the culture of your coding.

 ```
 sudo apt-get install git-all
 ```

 The impact is even bigger when  using the public repository.
 I think it is the next step of human evolution which is already based on not just genes but also memes.
 You can consider sharing your code as the way to immortality :-)
-But of course, better code has higher chances to succeed.
+But of course, a better code has higher chances to succeed.

 ###### Sublime Text
-It is easier to code in good text editor.
-The selection is always very personal choice.
+It is easier to code in a good text editor.
+The selection is always a very personal choice.
 I feel most comfortable using [Sublime Text](https://www.sublimetext.com/).

 ```
 wget -qO - https://download.sublimetext.com/sublimehq-pub.gpg | sudo apt-key add -